urfnet/URF.Core.Sample.NoSql/ReadMe.md

 # URF Core NoSQL Demo

-Sample Unit of Work and Repository Framework (URF) with NoSQL and MongoDb
+Sample Unit of Work and Repository Framework (URF) with MongoDb

+> **Note**: This sample includes instructions for running MongoDB locally with Docker as well as remotely using [MongoDB Atlas free tier cluster](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/).

 ## Prerequisites